omarkawach/statcan_contract/index.md

 ## Welcome

-This page provides some background into the work I was a part of during my casual contract at Statistic Canada's Statistical Geomatic Centre as a GIS Web Developer.
+This page provides some background into the work I was a part of during my casual contract at [Statistics Canada's](https://www.statcan.gc.ca/eng/start) [Statistical Geomatics Centre](https://www12.statcan.gc.ca/census-recensement/2016/geo/index-eng.cfm) as a GIS Web Developer.

 My role was to support the front-end development of the Canadian Statistical Geospatial Explorer (CSGE) and it's API.
 I mainly focused on the [Geo-Explorer](https://github.com/SGC-CGS/geo-explorer), [Geo-Explorer API](https://github.com/SGC-CGS/geo-explorer-api), and [bundler](https://github.com/SGC-CGS/bundler).
 However, I was also involved in some of the other repositories for code reviews, peer-coding, and feedback.

 ## Table of Contents
 - Software / Tools